Welding cannot take its proper place as an engineering tool unless means are provided for conveying the information from the designer to the workmen.

 - The weld symbol (fig. 3-3) indicates the desired type of weld.

-- The welding symbol (fig. 3-2) is a method of representing the weld symbol on drawings.
+- The welding symbol (fig. 3-2) represents the weld symbol on drawings.

 The assembled “welding symbol” consists of the following eight elements or any of these elements as necessary: